vitorxfs/pokedash/README.md

-# Next Blank App
+# Pokédash

-This is a NextJS boilerplate for starting new projects
+This is a Pokémon Dashboard built with NextJS

 ## In this project is configured